ibmdb/python-ibmdb-django/README.md

 # Prerequisites for Django on Python

- * Install Python 2.7 or Python 3 <= 3.10.
+ * Install Python 2.7 or Python 3 <= 3.11.4.
-   The minimum python version supported by driver is python 2.7 and the latest version supported is python 3.10 except version 3.3 as it has reached end-of-life.
+   The minimum python version supported by driver is python 2.7 and the latest version supported is python 3.11.4 except version 3.3 as it has reached end-of-life.
- * Django Framework 2.2.0 or 3.1 or 3.2
+ * Django Framework 2.2.0 or 3.1 or 3.2 or 4.2
  * regex package version >= 2020.7.14
  * IBM_DB driver and IBM_DB_DBI wrapper 1.0 or higher
    ```